Skip to Main Content

 Last name, First initial., Nation/Community.
 Treaty Territory if applicable.
 Where they live if applicable.
 Topic/subject of communication if applicable. personal communication.
 Month Date, Year.

-For example: Cardinal, D., Goodfish Lake Cree Nation.
+Cardinal, D., Goodfish Lake Cree Nation.
 Treaty 6.
 Lives in Edmonton.
 Oral teaching. personal communication.
 April 4, 2004.

 In text: